-Self-employment income seems to be overestimated to a larger extent in EUROMOD, but EU-SILC based data on self-employment income include also some additional income in comparison to fiscal data: a) income from employment if the person spent some time in self-employment, b) some agriculture income and c) some non-taxable incomes collected from questionnaires.
-External statistics refer only to the "pure" self-employment income.
+Self-employment income seems to be overestimated to a larger extent in EUROMOD, but EU-SILC based data on self-employment income include also some additional income in comparison to fiscal data: a) income from employment if the person spent some time in selfemployment, b) some agriculture income and c) some non-taxable incomes collected from questionnaires.
+External statistics refer only to the "pure" self-employment income; until the year 2014 external statistics included only self-employment income reported by the taxpayers who were obliged to fill in tax return.
+Since 2015 external data has included also selfemployment income of persons whose income was below the income threshold and were not obliged to pay any PIT.
+Therefore the number of recipients of income from self-employment in 2015 much better matches the external numbers than a year before.

-Income from contractual work and income from student work in EUROMOD are both imputed from EU-SILC employment income, based on national EU-SILC data.
-The number of recipients is overestimated in the case of income from contractual work by 29%, while the amount of this income is very close (99%) to fiscal data in 2013.
-This may be explained by short term of recipiency captured in SILC data, while external numbers refer to average annual numbers.
+Income from contractual work and income from student work in EUROMOD are both imputed from EU-SILC employment and self-employment income, based on national EU-SILC data.
+The number of recipients is overestimated in the case of income from contractual work by 31% in 2014, while the amount of this income exceeds the fiscal data in 2014 by 11%.
+In 2015 the number of contractual work income recipients overestimates the actual numbers by "only" 20%.
+The main reason is different coverage of the number of recipients in external statistics which since 2015 includes all recipients regardless the obligation of filling in tax return.

-The number of recipients and also the amount of income from student work are seriously overestimated in comparison to fiscal data.
+The number of recipients and also the amount of income from student work are seriously overestimated in comparison to fiscal data for year 2014.
 However, there is plausible explanation for this.
 Fiscal data which are used for external data are based on decisions of personal income tax sent out by Tax Administration.
 Income from student work is often low and students are not obliged to fill in tax return.
 Besides, they have high tax allowance and majority of students are not tax-payers, meaning that they do not receive decision of personal income tax.
 Consequently, these students are not included in fiscal data and external data is underestimated.
-In case of student income EUROMOD data reflect reality better, but it still overestimated.
+This explanation is confirmed by 2015 external (fiscal) data which include all student income recipients (regardless the obligation of filling in tax return) and is much closer to EUROMOD data.
+In case of student income total amount EUROMOD data reflect reality better, but it still overestimated.

-Table 4 and Table 5 compare statistics on non-simulated benefits with external sources.
+Table A4 and Table A5 compare statistics on non-simulated benefits with external sources.
 Many differences between administrative figures and EUROMOD data arise from different coverage or reference period.